jlp-cloud-coding/AWS-CCP-HandsOn/AWS S3 + CLoudfront Static Website Hosting/README.md

    - Paste the Name and Value from ACM.

 6. Once validated, ACM status changes from Pending Validation → Issued.

+## 🌐 Step 5: (Optional if using custom domain) Configure Route 53 for custom domain
+If you already have a domain (via free domain provider or Route 53):
+1. In Route 53 → Hosted zones → Create hosted zone
+   - Domain name: example.tk
+   - Type: Public hosted zone

+2. Create A record (Alias):
+   - Record name: leave blank or type www
+   - Record type: A – IPv4 address
+   - Alias: Yes
+   - Alias target: select your CloudFront distribution

+3. (If free domain domain):
+   - Go to Freenom → Manage Domain → Manage DNS
+   - Add Name Servers (NS) from Route 53 Hosted Zone.

+4. Wait for DNS propagation (can take 15–30 minutes).

+5.Access your website via your custom domain (e.g., https://example.com).

 ## Deletion Steps
 1. Disable and Delete CloudFront distribution